-Just kidding.
-But in all seriousness, there are a number of "sins" we can commit against our credit scores that can hurt ourselves, and others, in the long run.
-Having a great credit score could save you around $100,000 on a mortgage and $6,000 on an auto loan compared with having a bad score (you can play with our interactive tool to try different variables).
+There are a number of 'sins' we can commit against our credit scores that can hurt ourselves, and others, in the long run.
+Having a great credit score could save you around $100,000 on a mortgage and $6,000 on an auto loan compared with having a bad score.

 If you’re constantly jonesing for things like new summer dresses, the hottest toy for your child or a hefty collection of iTunes downloads, this is you.
 Losing self-control and splurging without regard for your budget and bills could mean you’ll blow the mortgage at the mall or the money for your car payment online.
 Most importantly, falling a little off the wagon can cause you to rack up a big balance in a hurry -- often without even noticing.